 The Sessional Committee is primarily responsible for the implementation of the mandate assigned to the Scientific Council by the Conference of the Parties for the intersessional period.
 All outputs of the Sessional Committee are considered outputs of the Scientific Council.

 A full revision of the Rules of Procedure of the Scientific Council and its Sessional Committee was finalized at the 3rd meeting of the Sessional Committee (ScC-SC3) and approved by the 48th meeting of the CMS Standing Committee.
-The Rules of Procedure are available here.

 The 12th meeting of the Conference of the Parties (Manila, 2017)undertook a revision and consolidation of all previous resolutions and recommendations on the Scientific Council in Resolution 12.4.